Evening Shift Hours: What They Are and How to Manage Them

 Managing 12-Hour Shift Fatigue

-• Track cumulative hours per employee across the pay period, not just per individual shift
+- Track cumulative hours per employee across the full pay period (per individual shift is not enough)

 Using automated shift scheduling tools to flag over-allocation before the schedule publishes is more reliable than catching it after someone calls out.
 Rules-based scheduling catches what spreadsheets miss before it becomes a problem on the floor.